cheeeeeeeeeen/RoR2-ChensGradiusMod/docs/uwkirow3FE0V6ozwq7FSSQ.md

 #### Returns
 [System.Boolean](https://docs.microsoft.com/en-us/dotnet/api/System.Boolean 'System.Boolean')
 True if the drone is added to the pool.
-False if it is already in the pool, or it was not added due to the spawn weight being less than 1.
+False if it is already in the pool, or it was not added.